Purpose: Reflection, self-observation, and stewardship awareness.

 After completing the assessment, follow the scoring instructions included within the PDF.

-Your final score serves as a reference point for reflection rather than a measure of success or failure.
+Your results provide a reference point for reflection rather than a measure of success or failure.

 The purpose is not comparison.